ffxstyleguide/styleguide-afr/readme/index.md

 ### Structural details

-Each section of the styleguide corresponds to a [Jekyll collection](https://jekyllrb.com/docs/collections/).
+Each section of the styleguide, including the front page, corresponds to a [Jekyll collection](https://jekyllrb.com/docs/collections/).

+Each section can have a number of subsections, and these in turn can have several elements or components in them.

-### Adding new sections
+#### Adding new sections
 {: .styleguide-heading}

 To add a section you must create a new collection.
 This is a two step process: